jnduli/blog_jnduli.co.ke/content/pages/about.md

-Title: About the blog
+Title: About
 Date: 2016-12-06 20:20
+Category: Pages
+Slug: about
 Author: John Nduli

-# WHO AM I? #
-Well, I am a recent graduate.
-I believe I have great skills, problem is, I did not invest time in showing them off.
-Thats part of the reason I am creating this blog, to show off ... hehe.
+## Who Am I? ##

+I am a lover of technology.
+I like linux, vim and open source tools.
+I'm also really into hardware design.
+I can make electrical circuits and mechanical stuff.
+Which is why I did Mechatronics in University.

+And then there's books.
+I love books (reading them btw).
+I love movies too.

 ## WHY THE BLOG ##